Optimal Quantum Thermometry with Coarse-grained Measurements: Introduction

 Quantum features offer both advantages and challenges to thermometry \cite{Pasquale_2018, Mehboudi_2019rev}.
 Advantages range from measurement enhancements due to strong coupling \cite{Correa_2017, Hovhannisyan_2018, Mehboudi_2019}, correlated probes \cite{Seah_2019, Planella_2020}, or nonequilibrium probes \cite{Brunelli_2011, Brunelli_2012, Jevtic_2015, Pasquale_2017, Cavina_2018, Mitchison_2020, Mancino_2020, Henao_2020}.
 The challenges are related to the inherent difficulty of accessing information in quantum systems, due, for instance, to measurement backaction or natural limitations in performing high-resolution measurements \cite{Potts_2019, Jorgensen_2020}.

 When the measurement resolution is unlimited, the ultimate precision of temperature estimation allowed by quantum mechanics is obtained by performing projective measurements of energy~\cite{Correa_2015, Paris_2015, Campbell_2018}.
-However, for large (or even moderately-sized), many-body systems one seldom has access to measurements which distinguish individual energy levels.
-Instead, one can either measure only local subsystems or perform global measurements with only a finite energy resolution.
-Local measurements for thermometry have received some attention previously \cite{Pasquale_2016, Correa_2017, Palma_2017, Hovhannisyan_2018} while finite resolution was studied only in the low-temperature regime \cite{Potts_2019, Jorgensen_2020}.
-Here, we aim to develop a general framework for coarse-grained thermometry and study its fundamental limitations for arbitrary temperature.
-One can think of such measurements as coarse-graining over the system energies, as illustrated in Fig.~\ref{fig:coarsegraining}(a).
-This may dramatically reduce the precision.
+However, for large (or even moderately-sized) many-body systems, one seldom has access to measurements which distinguish individual energy levels.
+Instead, one usually \kar{measures only a local subsystem of the sample \cite{Pasquale_2016, Palma_2017, Hovhannisyan_2018} or performs a global measurement with only a finite resolution \cite{Potts_2019, Jorgensen_2020} [see Fig.~\ref{fig:coarsegraining}(a)]; alternatively, one addresses the sample indirectly, by measuring a probe that has interacted with it~\cite{Correa_2017, Hovhannisyan_2018, Miller_2018, Mitchison_2020, Henao_2020} [see Fig.~\ref{fig:coarsegraining}(b)].} \mar{All of these cases are examples of a coarse-grained measurement, which from an abstract point of view can be described by a $d$-outcome \kar{generalized quantum} measurement of a $D$-dimensional system, with $d < D$.
+The fact that $d \ll D$ in most physically relevant cases may} reduce the precision significantly.
 It is hence natural to ask what the optimal measurement strategy and the associated precision of temperature estimation are under such limitations.
 In this paper, we put forth a framework for addressing this question in detail.
 The framework is based on ideas from signal processing and parameter-estimation theory, and provides a simple, easy-to-use toolbox for studying coarse-grained thermometry of both few- and many-body systems.
 We illustrate the framework by applying it to paradigmatic many-body models of spin lattices, both close to and far from criticality.